 At the end of the page, she asked me, “Are you religious?”
 I silently yelled, “Muslim.”
 She nodded and wrote, “Please pray for me to get well and go back to my old self.
 I’m tired of it since Oct 26.”

-As I shook her hand and walked away, I realized I had communicated with her longer than I had talked with anyone who could actually talk to me.
-Almost a half hour.
-I had gotten much more than an answer to my question.
-I had gotten a valuable lesson in Journalism, and Life.
-And I didn’t even have to give her a fifty thousand dollar tuition check.
+As I shook her hand and walked away, I realized I had communicated with her longer than I had talked with anyone who could actually talk to me — almost a half hour.
+And I had gotten much more than some good quotes.